Venue & Settings

 - Use Copy link, Download QR, or the Share kit snippets when the readiness panel says the page is ready to share.

-Each linked location keeps its own settings, subscription, wallet, services, bookings, clients, and storefront.
-The group is a management layer for multi-location workflows; it does not merge booking inventory.
+Each linked location keeps its own settings, paid Pro commitment, wallet, services, bookings, clients, and storefront.
+The group is a management layer for multi-location workflows; it does not merge booking inventory or change the selected billing arrangement.

 To remove a location from the group, use the unlink action beside that location.
 A group must keep at least one linked location.